Anita Fernandini de Naranjo

 Ana María Fernandini Clotet de Naranjo (April 17, 1902 – September 20, 1982) was a Peruvian heiress and politician in the early 1960s.
 She was the mayor of Lima from 1963 to 1964, the first of two women to hold that position, the other being Susana Villarán.

+Biography

 Fernandini was born in Lima to an upper-class family of Corsican descent.
+She was designated as the first female mayor of Lima on March 14, 1963, by the government of Nicolás Lindley López.

-Her manor in San Isidro was sold to the Soviet government in 1970, becoming the Soviet (later Russian) Embassy.
+Her manor in San Isidro was sold to the Soviet government in 1970, becoming the country's embassy, later that of Russia.